 On the surface, there appears to be just a few simple categories of garbage.
 But it doesn’t take long to realize, that’s just WRONG.

-Bio – This is for food waste.
+1) Bio: a brown bin – This is for food waste.
 So egg shells, banana peel, scraps of food you didn’t eat, that kind of thing.
 But I recently learned you’re also supposed to put your napkins in there too.
 But not used tissues.
 Huh?

-Paper – This is clearly for paper products.
+2) Paper: sometimes a green bin, sometimes blue – This is clearly for paper products.
 Empty cereal boxes, junk mail (although the envelope is more complicated…I’ll get to that in a minute), cardboard, and any other paper product.
 It’s where I used to put my napkins, because they’re paper products.
 They still end up in there about half the time now.

 The black can is supposed to be for “other” trash, but there are so many conflicting ideas about what goes in there, it makes my head hurt.
 We have a German friend who says food scraps that have been cooked go in the black, but that’s not correct.
 Those tissues I thought should go in the bio actually go in this one.
 Got an old sock with a hole in it?
 Throw it in the black.
 A pan that’s starting to lose it’s protective coating?
 Black.
 Expired medications also go in here.
 Basically if it doesn’t quite fit in the other categories, it goes in the black.

 Recycling in Germany and other baffling trash categories